 Idioms are culturally specific sayings; they convey some wise idea or principle.
 Idioms are an easy way to express a feeling or sum up a situation.
-Idioms are figurative, not literal; the words cannot be taken literally but can be understood as a metaphor for some aspect of culture.
+Idioms are figurative, and the words have no literal meaning; they are a metaphor for some aspect of culture.
 There are over 25,000 idioms in the English language, with a large number of them being used daily either in conversation, news, movies, music, or television.

 Examples of idioms:

 - A hot potato – meaning a disputed topic that is under discussion.
 The words alone have no meaning except in the context of the conversation.

 - It’s raining cats and dogs – meaning heavy rain.
 Do not take these words literally; cats and dogs do not fall from the sky.

 - Cool as a cucumber – meaning to stay calm in a stressful situation.
 Idioms are often alliterations.

 - Kick the bucket – meaning to die.
 An off-shoot of this idiom is a bucket-list, which is a list of things to do before death.

 - Piece of cake – meaning an easy task.